ros2/ros2_documentation/source/Tutorials/Workspace/Creating-A-Workspace.rst

 Notice the “Branch” drop down list to the left above the directories list.
 When you clone this repo, add the ``-b`` argument followed by the branch that corresponds with your ROS 2 distro.

-In the ``dev_ws/src`` directory, if your distro is Eloquent for example, run the command:
+In the ``dev_ws/src`` directory, run the following command for the distro you're using:

 .. tabs::